-Whether you want to boost adoption and conversion rates or gain more client retention, your metrics are only telling half of the story.
+Whether you want to boost adoption and conversion rates or improve customer retention, your metrics are only telling half of the story.
 You don’t want more data points, and neither does management.
-You need to know what to fix, make it actionable and explainable.
-UX measurement helps you understand the why - course correct sooner - and get early reads on how people feel about your site before it impacts your bottom line and fix it, giving you the leg up with management.
+You need to know what to fix, and make it actionable and easy to understand.
+UX measurement helps you understand the why behind the data, course correct sooner, and get early feedback on how people feel about your site before it impacts your bottom line.
+If you can fix it, it'll give you a leg up with management.
+Here’s how.

 Measuring for business goals

 In the early days, ease of use was the number one question companies had to ask of themselves when it came to customer usability.
 But, over time, users have evolved and ease of use is not enough.
-Answerlab has defined these six questions as being critical items to measure.
+As the digital world becomes more crowded, users have higher expectations across products and industries.
+AnswerLab has defined these six questions as being critical items to measure.
 Here’s how we define UX:

 Tailor your UX programs to your business needs.
-It sounds so simple but many times companies start off on the wrong foot as they haven't identified the UX measures that align with business goals from the start.
-In order to better define and align your metrics and business goals, ensure they are:
+It sounds simple, but often companies start on the wrong foot without having identified the UX measure that align with their business goals from the start.
+To better define and align your metrics and business goals, ensure they are:

-Get granular as broad goals don’t really work.
-For example a broad goal could be: drive more revenue growth.
-But a granular goal and something you can actually measure would be: drive 20% more conversion in our product line in the next year.
+Broad goals don't work as well, so get granular!
+For example, a broad goal could be: Drive more revenue growth.
+But a granular goal and something you can actually measure would be: Drive 20% more conversion in our product line in the next year.

 Here’s a good starter list:

-Determine which questions will best answer your business owner's key questions.
-This will help you align with UX measurements you have available.
-Then you’ll need the full qualitative and quantitative picture.
-For example, if you want to learn what users are doing and how many of them are doing it you would need to utilize quantitative research approaches such as:
+Determine which questions will best answer your stakeholder's key questions.
+This will help you align with the UX measurements you have available.
+Then, you’ll need the full qualitative and quantitative picture.
+For example, if you want to learn what users are doing and how many of them are doing, it you would need to utilize quantitative research approaches, including: